Skip to main content

 Smoking

-It’s also important to avoid tobacco products.
-Smoking may put you at risk for problems with your stent.
+It’s important to avoid tobacco products, since smoking may put you at risk for problems with your stent.
 It also greatly increases your risk for ongoing heart disease.
+But according to one study, people who quit smoking after a heart stent lowered their risk of heart complications to the same level as people who don’t smoke.

 Foods

-Food that supports your heart health is an important part of your recovery.
-But some foods can be counterproductive to a healthy heart.
+Eating foods that support your heart health is an important part of your recovery.
+Some foods can be counterproductive to a healthy heart.

 It’s best to limit these options: